Addy4H/ICP_C-_project/README.md

 ## Usage
 To run this code, you may decide to use either one of the test files in the folder or you may create your own.

 To create your input file you put in the name of the city and country you are travelling from and that of where you are headed.
-The content of the file would look something like this.
+The content of the file would look something like this:

 ```txt
 SourceCity, SourceCountry